thiagooliveiraaa/liferay-portal/workspaces/liferay-sample-workspace/README.markdown

 - liferay-sample-etc-frontend-1

-	The `client-extension.yaml` contains multiple frontend client extensions.
+	This `client-extension.yaml` contains multiple frontend client extensions.

 - liferay-sample-etc-frontend-2

-	The `client-extension.yaml` contains multiple frontend client extensions that use code from `shared-utils.js` without duplicating or rerequesting it.
+	This `client-extension.yaml` contains multiple frontend client extensions that use code from `shared-utils.js` without duplicating or rerequesting it.

 - liferay-sample-etc-spring-boot

 	Use Spring Boot and OAuth (human to server) to interact with Liferay.

 - liferay-sample-fds-cell-renderer

-	A sample Frontend Data Set Cell Renderer frontend client extension that uses `@liferay/js-api` and `tsc` to make sure, when building, it conforms to Liferay's API.

 - liferay-sample-global-css